sixstars/starctf2019/misc-She/readme.md

 # She

-The game is divided into two parts: defeating BOSS, walking the password gate
+The game is divided into two parts: defeating BOSS, solving the gate password

 The BOSS part must kill a BOSS with a high blood volume, attack, and defense, which cannot be achieved by just leveling-up.